hakirot/sudoku-solver/README.md

                         6 8 x x 9 x x 1 5>EOL
                         x 9 x x 4 x x 3 x>EOF <-----END OF FILE-----

-To test the most basic functionality of the program, I recommend ./sudoku test.su
+To test the basic functionality of the program, example sudoku files are provided

+    ./sudoku test.su

 ## Playing

 Follow the instructions provided on the main page.
 Simply enter 5-character strings containing 3 values separated by two spaces.
 Respectively, these values represent the x-coordinate, or column containing the value you wish to change, followed by the y-coordinate, or row which contains the value you wish to change, and then the value (1 through 9) you would like to place on that tile in the grid.

 Ex.

     > 4 5 6 [enter]

 Otherwise, press 'm' (followed by [enter]) to open the menu.
 Menu options are:

     1. Reset Puzzle

         This resets the puzzle to the state it was in when the program first began

     2. Solve This Puzzle For Me

         This option will solve the puzzle and exit the program.

         [Program behaviour is indefined for custom unsolvable puzzles uploaded by user]

     3. Resume Puzzle (exit menu)

         This simply places the user back to the main interface.

     4. Check My Solution

         This will run the Check Solution algorithm, If the puzzle is yet unsolved, the user is notified of such on the main screen just above the command prompt.
 If the puzzle is solved, a simple congratulatory message is displayed before the program terminates.

     5. Quit Game

         Exits Program immediately.

 Thanks For Playing!
             > hakirot